EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter3.md

         hand.HighCard().Value.Should().Be(CardValue.King);
     }

-Refactor all tests to use Fluent Assertsions.
+Refactor all tests to use Fluent Assertions.

 <div class="exercise-end"></div>